 "I should be going to the gym every day".

 "I should be getting up early every morning so I can make my hubby his lunch".

 Really?
 All I hear is guilt and what is guilt driven by?
 Fear.
 I should be doing that or I should be doing this.
 Since when "should" you be doing anything?

 Now, if you said, "I would..." or "I could..." then you're speaking from a place of choosing what you want to do because, well, you want to do it.
 You're using your free will to make a choice.

 Why Do You Give Away Your Own Power?

 Despite having free will, you choose to make “choices” that reflect your lack of personal responsibility.
 Why?
 You choose not to be discerning about choices given to you.
 You allow your limiting beliefs to hold you back when opportunities present themselves.

 This stops you from making choices that give you growth and freedom.
-You have lost touch with your inner SELF.
-By turning inwards and asking valid questions, your own intuition will give you the answers you need to know.
-And yet, how many times, have you made a choice that you knew, deep down, was not the right choice?
+You've lost touch with your inner SELF.
+By turning inwards and asking valid questions, your intuition will give you the answers you need to know.
+And yet, how many times, have you made a choice that you knew, deep down, wasn't the right choice?

 Only later, down the line, as you look back on the day you made a certain choice and you find yourself in a situation that doesn't serve you, do you remember your stomach was sending out alert signals that you chose to ignore.